sanislov/QBlockerDocs/docs/source/index.rst

 Introduction
 ############

-| I started to work on QBlocker five years ago when I missed the quick object creation of 3ds Max.
-As a hobby project, it was free to download for many years.
+| I started working on QBlocker back in 2019, when I missed the quick object creation workflow of 3ds Max.
+| It began as a hobby project and was freely available for many years.

-| Now I decided to revive the development and release a new version as a paid addon.
+| Now, I've decided to revive development and release a new, improved version as a paid addon.
-| But to be fair with my users I want to keep the original one as a free addon and support it to stay compatible with the future releases of Blender.
+| To stay fair to existing users, the original version will remain free and continue receiving updates to maintain compatibility with future Blender releases.

 What is QBlocker
 ################

-QBlocker is an object creation addon for Blender to create parametric objects with fast placement similar to 3ds Max.
-The tool includes some basic object types, custom snapping and a working plane for more precision.
+| QBlocker is an object creation addon for Blender that enables fast, parametric object placement — inspired by the workflow of 3ds Max.
+It features:

+* Basic parametric objects
+* Custom snapping
+* A working plane system for precision placement

+| Whether you're blocking out environments or quickly prototyping shapes, QBlocker streamlines the modeling process with speed and control.

 Download
 ########